dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 So this code above is a necesary part of part of the pre-processing process on these types of commands.

+The trace.log file uniqueness has been tested across several different test case scenarios, primarily with failure commands that instigate the 3 retries (trace.log is unique across all retries for a given command in a given thread), as well as for multiple strace commands (successful) that execute in a thread (all have unique trace.log filenames).
+In addtion, the trace.log file names are unique across different threads.
+So this is a per thread, per command, per retry level of uniqueness that is required to prevent cross-contamination of the strace injected error data into the stderr channel for each command retry per thread.

 #### Wrapper pre-processor code:
 Initial revision: